eariassoto/cpp-project-template/README.md

 # C/C++ project template

 This is a basic template to create a C/C++ project.
 Compilation process is handled by [CMake](https://cmake.org/).
+Unit tests are provided by the [Google Test](https://github.com/google/googletest) framework.
+The Google Test libraries will be downloaded and built by CMake.

 ## Requirements
 + CMake